planetfederal/qgis-plugin-repos/cloud-foundry-repo/README.md

 * PASSWORD: authentication for the admin panel

 ## Testing

-Plugin server has some API tests.
+Plugin server has a comprehensive API test coverage.

-TODO: web tests.
+TODO: test for the web GUI.

 ### Running the tests